EvanMorsch/C-List/README.md

 ## Static functions
 You really shouldnt ever need to touch these but, theyre there to be used i guess so i'll go over them

+## Notes
+- Removal will NOT free data (As far as the user is concerned), Deletion will
+- NULL data is not allowed because it messes up error checking, you can, however, use a pointer to NULL data